How to Properly Store Things in Long-Term Storage to Avoid Pests

 Another area that you might not have thought about is making sure that any clothes, beds, or furniture are properly cleaned and sealed in storage.
 Soiled clothes and furniture or beds can be a big attraction factor for pests.

-These items don’t necessarily even need to be extensively dirty.
-Just a few skin cells or oils from your skin won’t be easily noticed, however to pests, these can be a big deal.
+- Even lightly used items can be a risk.
+These items don’t necessarily need to be extensively dirty, just a few skin cells or oils from your skin can be enough to attract bugs.

 Follow these pest control tips and you can better protect your belongings in long-term storage units.